 Also found in black pepper, cloves, and cinnamon, this terpene is peppery.
 Sour Diesel, Chemdog, Cookies and Cream, Death Star and Original Glue all bring the flavor.

 Between the different types of terpenes and cookies out there, we expect you’ll be content (or, er… high?) in the kitchen for quite a while.
 Once you get comfortable with the cannabutter recipe, we encourage you to get as gourmet as you want!

-Did you try out the chocolate chip cookie recipe?
+Did you try out our weed cookie recipe?
 How much bud did you use in your cannabutter?
 Let us know your dosage tips and how your batch turned out in the comments.